-Note: When you add a NIC card to a server or change it from the disabled to enabled state, you must restart the Vantage Live Service for the service to recognize it and update the Local NIC/IP Address menu.
+Note: When you add / change a network interface, change it from the disabled to enabled state, you must restart the Telestream Live Source Service for the service to recognize all interfaces, and update the Local NIC/IP Address menu.
+If the address displays 169.254.x.x you also need to restart the Telestream Live Source Service.

-Enable SSM-When Source Specific Multicast (SSM) is enabled, you can enter a list of accepted source IP addresses for multicast, under Source Filter.
+Enable SSM-When Source Specific Multicast (SSM) is enabled, you can enter a list of source IP addresses for multicast, under Source Filter.
+Source-specific Multicast only delivers multicast packets that originate from a specific source address.
+SSM reduces network load and improves security.